Anthropic: History

-In May 2025, the company announced Claude 4, introducing both Claude Opus 4 and Claude Sonnet 4 with improved coding capabilities and other new features.
+In 2024, Anthropic hired several notable employees from OpenAI, including Jan Leike and John Schulman.
+In May 2025, the company announced Claude 4.
 It also introduced new API capabilities, including the Model Context Protocol (MCP) connector.
-In May, Anthropic launched a web search API that enables Claude to access real-time information from the internet.
-Claude Code, Anthropic's coding assistant, transitioned from research preview to general availability, featuring integrations with VS Code and JetBrains IDEs and support for GitHub Actions.
+The company hosted its inaugural developer conference that month.
+Also in May, Anthropic launched a web search API that enables Claude to access real-time information from the internet.
+Claude Code, Anthropic's coding assistant, transitioned from research preview to general availability.